mpickering/ghc-proposals/proposals/0000-extensions-th.rst

 Implementation Plan
 -------------------
-I volunteer to implement.
-I currently have a prototype implementation of these ideas `here <https://github.com/RyanGlScott/ghc/commit/2db8e9423e7f5b930922ba5f0261b44dab32a240>`_.
+We volunteer to implement.
+Ryan Scott currently has a prototype implementation of these ideas `here <https://github.com/RyanGlScott/ghc/commit/2db8e9423e7f5b930922ba5f0261b44dab32a240>`_.
 This prototype only contains ``WithExtsE`` (for expressions) at the moment, but I imagine the amount of effort needed to add ``WithExtsT`` and ``WithExtsP`` (for types and patterns, respectively) would be similar.
 (Adding ``WithExtsD`` would be slightly more involved since GHC awkwardly represents top-level declarations in the source AST, but I believe that this difficulty could be overcome with enough elbow grease.)